Tran Duy Ky

 Eligible subjects and scope of criminal jurisdiction immunity

-As stated in Article 3.2 of the 2015 Criminal Procedure Code (the Code), eligible for criminal jurisdiction immunity are foreigners who are entitled to diplomatic immunity or consular immunity in accordance with Vietnam’s law, treaties to which Vietnam is a contracting party, or international practices.
-The country has acceded to most multilateral treaties on criminal jurisdiction immunity and, on August 23, 1993, it enacted the Ordinance on Privileges and Immunities for Diplomatic Missions, Consulates, and Representative Offices of International Organizations in Vietnam (the 1993 Ordinance), which is considered consistent with relevant treaties.
+As stated in the second paragraph of Article 3.2 of the 2015 Criminal Procedure Code (the Code), eligible for criminal jurisdiction immunity are foreigners who are entitled to diplomatic immunity or consular immunity in accordance with Vietnam’s law, treaties to which Vietnam is a contracting party, or international practices.
+The country has acceded to most multilateral treaties on criminal jurisdiction immunity and, on August 23, 1993, it enacted the Ordinance on Privileges and Immunities for Diplomatic Missions, Consulates, and Representative Offices of International Organizations in Vietnam (the 1993 Ordinance), which is considered consistent with relevant treaties[2].
 The 1993 Ordinance specifies subjects entitled to functional immunity, while subjects entitled to personal immunity are regulated by international practices.
 However, for various reasons, these provisions still have limitations that are not fully consistent with international law and fail to achieve the purpose of internalizing international law.

 Firstly, Article 3.2 of the Code only mentions foreigners as subjects entitled to criminal jurisdiction immunity.
 This is inconsistent with the 1961 Vienna Convention on Diplomatic Relations (the Vienna Convention) and the 1993 Ordinance, as diplomatic officers holding the Vietnamese citizenship are also entitled to criminal jurisdiction immunity when performing official functions[3].
 Based on the hierarchy of legal norms, the 1993 Ordinance has lower legal validity than the Code, but treaties have higher legal authority than Vietnam’s law.
 Consequently, the Vienna Convention should ultimately be applied.
 This limitation means that the goal of internalizing international law is not achieved, as one has to rely on treaties rather than directly applying domestic law.